 Calculated time is computed with the distance, the height difference, and an average speed of 2.2 mph.
 For an intermediate walker, this time includes small breaks.

-Limited parking is available in Chapel Stile, on busy days you will have to park further afield.
+Limited parking is available in Chapel Stile, do not park in private places or block any narrow roads.
+On busy days you will have to park further afield.

 (D/A) From the parking, turn left and walk down the road in the direction of Wainwrights Inn.
 Just past the inn lookout for the path on the right leading to the river.